-Duwamish Hill Preserve located in Tukwila, WA, is not only a historical site, the 10.5 acres of land also boasts a rich cultural heritage and ecological significance.
-The property has undergone many restoration projects to enhance the visual aspects of the land, including the addition of an outdoor classroom, the Cultural Garden, and an upgraded trail system.
-Duwamish Hill Preserve is a great example of how Washington state preserves the state’s past and present for the benefit of future generations.
+Duwamish Hill Preserve is located in Tukwila, WA.
+It’s not only a historical site, but the 10.5 acres of land also boast a rich cultural heritage and ecological significance.
+The property has undergone many restoration projects to enhance the visual aspects of the land.
+The addition of an outdoor classroom, the Cultural Garden, and an upgraded trail system.
+This place is a great example of how Washington State preserves the state’s past and present.
+All of that is for the benefit of future generations.

-Since the purchase of Duwamish Hill Preserve by the City of Tukwila in 2004, the restoration process has also been guided by a local special interest group, the Friends of the Hill, and Forterra, a company that specializes in providing land-based solutions to address the climate crisis and support prosperous green communities.
+Since the purchase of Duwamish Hill Preserve by the City of Tukwila in 2004, the restoration process has also been guided by a local special interest group.
+Friends of the Hill and Forterra is a company that specializes in providing land-based solutions.
+Thus, to address the climate crisis and support prosperous green communities.

 Today, the Duwamish Hill Preserve is dedicated to the conservation of the rich cultural history of Native Americans.
-But also, Duwamish Hill Preserve is an example of how suburban sprawl can be abated, environmental degradation decreased, and urban green spaces enhanced.
-Community woodlands and urban parks like Duwamish Hill Preserve are also critical to mitigating regional flooding from storms, while encouraging socialization and exercise within communities.
+But also, this place is an example of how suburban sprawl can be abated.
+In addition, environmental degradation decreased, and urban green spaces were enhanced.
+Community woodlands and urban parks like This place are also critical to mitigating regional flooding from storms while encouraging socialization and exercise within communities.

-As an outdoor classroom, The Duwamish Hill Preserve teaches local students about native plants, local wildlife, and the importance of protected habitats.
+As an outdoor classroom, this place teaches local students about native plants, local wildlife, and the importance of protected habitats.
 The variety of life, or biodiversity, within a particular ecosystem is essential for the support of all life on Earth.
-Since the Duwamish Hill Preserve sits at an elevated position, it offers a prime vantage point over the city and one which gave ancestral tribe members the ability to watch for incoming groups.
+Since the Duwamish Hill Preserve sits at an elevated position, it offers a prime vantage point over the city.
+The one which gave ancestral tribe members the ability to watch for incoming groups.

-Read our article on Cecil Moses Memorial Park next.
+Visit our page on Cecil Moses Memorial Park.